vault27/Foundation/paloalto.md

 Concepts

+- We can use Decryption policy with action No decrypt in order to Block untrusted certs + Expired certs
 - You can block all the SSH tunnel traffic by configuring a Security policy rule for the application ssh-tunnel with the Action set to Deny (along with a Security policy rule to allow traffic from the ssh application)
 - When you apply an SSH Decryption profile to traffic, for each channel in the connection, the firewall examines the App-ID of the traffic and identifies the channel type.
 The channel type can be one of the following:
     - session